phamducminh/Today-I-Learned/android/detect-foreground-background-app.md

 }
 ```

-You can check the Github source ni [here](https://github.com/phamducminh/detect-app-fore-back-ground).
+You can check the Github source in [here](https://github.com/phamducminh/detect-app-fore-back-ground).

 ### References